steveiliop56/steveiliop56.github.io/src/content/posts/casaos-vs-umbrel-vs-runtipi.md

 Casa OS offers:

-- Filebrowser with support for Samba sharing.
+- Filebrowser with support for Samba sharing
-- External links to the dashboard.
+- External links to the dashboard
-- Add your own apps by importing Docker CLI/Docker compose or filling a form.
+- Add your own apps by importing Docker CLI/Docker compose or filling a form
-- Customize app compose through the UI.
+- Customize app compose through the UI
-- Shell access to the host.
+- Shell access to the host
-- Logs (not for apps).
+- Logs (not for apps)
-- Disk merging (something like RAID).
+- Disk merging (something like RAID)
-- Restart/shutdown buttons.
+- Restart/shutdown buttons

 ### Umbrel

 Umbrel offers:

-- Extensive widget support.
+- Extensive widget support
-- Shell access to the host and apps.
+- Shell access to the host and apps
-- Log viewer for both apps and Umbrel.
+- Log viewer for both apps and Umbrel
-- Authentication for apps.
+- Authentication for apps
-- Expose apps to the TOR network.
+- Expose apps to the TOR network
-- Applications that integrate with the UI (Back that Mac up).
+- Applications that integrate with the UI (Back that Mac up)
-- OTA Updates.
+- OTA Updates
-- Filebrowser.
+- Filebrowser
-- Restart/shutdown buttons.
+- Restart/shutdown buttons
-- Resource monitor.
+- Resource monitor

 ### Runtipi

 Runtipi offers:

-- Builtin Traefik that exposes your apps security with the HTTP/DNS challenge.
+- Builtin Traefik that exposes your apps security with the HTTP/DNS challenge
-- External links in the dashboard.
+- External links in the dashboard
-- Guest dashboard for sharing apps without being authenticated.
+- Guest dashboard for sharing apps without being authenticated
-- Log viewer for both apps and Runtipi itself.
+- Log viewer for both apps and Runtipi itself
-- Documented API for controlling it without the Dashboard (so apps like [tipimate](https://github.com/steveiliop56/tipimate) exist).
+- Documented API for controlling it without the Dashboard (so apps like [tipimate](https://github.com/steveiliop56/tipimate) exist)
-- Really nice CLI for starting/restarting/updating.
+- Really nice CLI for starting/restarting/updating
-- Ability to extend both an app's compose file and runtipi's compose file.
+- Ability to extend both an app's compose file and runtipi's compose file
-- The entire app is dockerized and it is self-contained in one directory in the filesystem.
+- The entire app is dockerized and it is self-contained in one directory in the filesystem

 ## Developer experience